 Our Wild Places program conserves, restores, rehabilitates and manages land using a range of conservation tools to improve ecosystem function.
 We own and manage land and support other land managers, providing access for people to enjoy and appreciate nature.

 Right now, over 33% of Australia’s 85 unique bioregions are facing threats, with 46 ecological communities also listed as threatened.
 To be resilient to the pressures facing them, protected area networks need to be large, and they need to be interconnected.
 The larger they are, the greater the chance they will have to absorb these pressures.
 Climate change is already re-shaping the distribution of plants and animals across the landscape, and larger towns and cities are demanding more of open spaces.
 Animals and plants alike need places to move to respond to these pressures, but those places need to be connected across the landscape to enable them to get there.
 In many ways, our Wild Places program is a form of ‘conservation infrastructure’ – laying strong, fundamental foundations of connectivity, upon which future conservation efforts can build.

 Across Australia, over 500 currently threatened species require habitat to be better protected and restored if they are to cope with challenges of climate change, feral animals, disease and ecosystem disruption.
 Restoring habitat is just one of the national actions required to make an appreciable difference to our threatened species, and we are committed to helping achieve that target.
 By identifying refugia (large areas in good ecological condition) across the country, we are creating a backbone for future conservation work, as well as conserving these places for themselves from the outset.

-Currently Conservation Volunteers works on six Wild Places properties in 3 states and are expanding this footprint annually.
+Currently Conservation Volunteers works on five Wild Places properties in two states and is expanding this footprint annually.